 A trip to the Père Lachaise cemetery would not be complete without admiring the tomb of France’s national chanteuse, Édith Piaf.
 In her most famous love song, ‘La Vie en Rose’, she wrote, “With you, I see the world through rose-coloured glasses”.
 The grave is modest, but it’s heartwarming to see how, after a difficult and controversial life, Édith Piaf took her final resting place beside her second husband Théo Sarapo, her father Louis-Alphone Gassion and her daughter Marcelle Dupont.

 Monument aux Morts

 Designed by Paul-Albert Bartholomé in the 19th century, Monument aux Morts is a memorial to unidentified deceased Parisians.
 This enormous temple-like monument can be seen as a shelter for the unknown dead who do not have graves of their own.
-Behind the monument is a communal ossuary, which keeps the remains of these people.
+Behind the stunning monument lies a communal ossuary, which keeps the remains of these people intact.
 Located on the bottom part is a female figure protecting a couple and their child, all of whom are in repose.
-The angel-like woman may be an ‘Allegory of Life.’
-The French inscription under her left arm can be translated as ‘For those who live in the shadow of darkness, the light shines.’
+The French inscription under her left arm means, “For those who live in the shadow of darkness, the light shines.”

 KEEN TO EXPLORE THE WORLD?